Jemsoft/monocular-demo-simple-face/README.md

         draw.point([landmark[0], landmark[1]], fill='#00ff00')
         i = i + 1
 ```

-Begin by importing the necessary Python modules, PIL (specifically the Pillow fork) is a dependency
-of Monocular so it should already be installed.
-If it is not installed, install it using pip:

-`pip install pillow`

-For the purposes of this tutorial we only need the Image and ImageDraw modules in Pillow.
-Image provides us
-with the ability to read an image and display it, and ImageDraw allow us to draw over the image.

-Next, initialize Monocular with your `client_id` and `client_secret`, these can be found in one of your Apps on the Monocular dashboard.
-Initializing Monocular tells the SDK what credentials to use when communicating with Monocular.

-Now we need to get a file from the computer, we will do this by creating a loop which will ask the user to type in the path to a file and will only stop once we get a valid file path.
-Here we use the `imghdr` module to check that the image type is compatible with Monocular.

-At this point we are ready to begin interacting with Monocular.
-The [face detection](?python#face-detection) endpoint responds with JSON data containing the top left and bottom right points of each face.
-If we set the `landmarks` paramter to `True`  it will include a list of coordinates which represent the location of the 86 landmarks of each face detected in the image.

-Finally we need to draw the image so that we can plot our response onto it.
-We then iterate over every box in the response, drawing a rectangle from the top left to bottom right points.
-For each bounding box we iterate over the landmarks and plot each point.
-In this example we plotted each point 5 times, one for the center and one above, below and to the left and right by one pixel to give us a more pronounced point.

 The face detection app is now completed!
 You can find the source code [here](https://github.com/Jemsoft/monocular-demo-simple-face).